Babies (British TV series): Development

-The six-part series is written and directed by Stefan Golaszewski and was announced as a BBC commission in November 2024.

-It is produced by Snowed-In Productions and The Money Men Studios.
-The executive producers are Golaszewski, Ruth Kenley-Letts for Snowed-In Productions, Neil Blair and Richard Laxton, and Danielle Scott-Haughton for the BBC.
-The series producer is Lyndsay Robinson and the producer is Kelly Duffell.
+The six-part series, written and directed by Stefan Golaszewski, was commissioned by the BBC in November 2024. with Paapa Essiedu, Siobhán Cullen, Charlotte Riley, and Jack Bannon joining the main cast.
+It is produced by Snowed-In Productions and The Money Men Studios, while executive producers include Golaszewski, Ruth Kenley-Letts for Snowed-In Productions, Neil Blair and Richard Laxton, and Danielle Scott-Haughton for the BBC.
+Producers include Lyndsay Robinson and Kelly Duffell.